 So this may seem obvious to you, but I made the mistake of booking my flights long in advance then waiting several months before bothering to look into hotels.
 Hotels are expensive in Japan, especially during cherry blossom season!
 Don’t leave it to the last minute.
 For Tokyo, we ended up splurging on the wonderful Grand Hyatt Hotel for a few days, then being very disappointed by an APA Hotel in Shinjuku.
 Kyoto hotels seemed so busy at the weekends that we went to Osaka for a couple of nights before going there.
 If you want a more authentic experience, book a ryokan well in advance, preferably one that will serve food.
-If you’re thinking about trying a capsule hotel (I want to do this next time!) have a look at tips from Travel Outlandish!
+If you’re thinking about trying a capsule hotel have a look at my tips or those of Travel Outlandish before you book!

 Buy a Japan Rail Pass